Where is Boris? UK PM on furlough as economic crisis deepens - ExBulletin

 Where is Boris?
 UK PM on furlough as economic crisis deepens

-A British senior minister admitted “I don’t know where Boris is” on Friday as the Prime Minister went on holiday, in a week that has seen the Bank of England warn that a year-long recession was approaching.
+A British cabinet member admitted ‘I don’t know where Boris is’ on Friday as the Prime Minister went on holiday, in a week that has seen the Bank of England warn that a recession of one year is coming.

-Downing Street declined to say where Prime Minister Boris Johnson is vacationing for a belated honeymoon with wife Carrie this week, but The Times newspaper said the couple were in Slovenia.

-Also read:British Conservative Party’s vote for next PM delayed after hacking alert

 Johnson will have a lot more free time after Sept.
 6, when he is due to step down as Conservative leader Liz Truss or Rishi Sunak, but has decided to take an early break.